64 Favorite Brain Breaks for Kids

 These guided meditations are educational and are perfect to use as brain breaks whenever you and your students just need to breathe.
 Catch your breath with any of these 20 guided video meditations.

-Learn more: 20 Terrific Guided Meditations for Teachers at We Are Teachers
+Learn more: 20 Terrific Guided Meditations for Teachers

 Walk your kids through the following exercise: Stand or sit with legs and feet together.
 Bring your palms together in front of your chest.
 Keep your fingertips touching as you pull your palms apart, forming a ball with your fingers.
 Press your fingertips together until you feel the muscles in your hands and arms activating.
 See if you feel your core tighten too.
 Now close your eyes and as you breathe in, inflate your ball, and as you breathe out, flatten the ball by pushing your palms together.
 (Repeat these instructions for 60 seconds).

-5. Try the old ear-nose switcheroo
+5. The ear-nose switcheroo

 This is a quick and easy challenge to reset the brain.
 Instruct kids to touch their left ear with their right hand and at the same time touch their nose with their left hand.
 Then have them switch their hands and touch their right ear with their left hand and their nose with their right hand.
 Switch back and forth a few times.
 Then have them close their eyes, take a deep breath, and blow it all out.